gvwilson/thirdbit/src/fiction/iffy/index.md

 to confirm that the ship's core understood a different human was now in charge.

 Iffy had scrolled through the core's log many times.
-It had been almost sixty years since anyone had last reset it (probably, she suspected, because the holds had been full of contraband instead of jellyfish at the time).
+It had been almost sixty years since anyone had last cleared it (probably, she suspected, because the holds had been full of contraband instead of jellyfish at the time).